dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 # Security Considerations

-Security of the credential transfer is based on two factors - the unique MailboxIdentifier in the mailbox URL and cryptographic quality of the Secret.
+The following threats and mitigations have been considered:
+- Sender shares with the wrong receiver
+    - Sender should be encouraged to share Secret over a channel allowing authentication of the receiver (e.g. voice).
+    - Provisioning Partners shall allow senders to cancel existing shares.
+- Malicious receiver forwards the share to 3rd party without redeeming it or the Receiver's device is compromised.
+    - No mitigation, the Sender should only share with receivers they trust.
+- Malicious receiver attempts re-use share
+	- Provisioning Partners shall ensure that the Provisioning Information of a share can only be redeemed once.
+- Share URL accidental disclosure. (e.g. share URL sent as a message which gets displayed on a locked screen)
+    - Knowledge of Secret is required to access Provisioning Information and it should have been sent in a separate channel.
+    - Device Claim is required (if sender and receiver have already both contacted the Relay server)
+- Network attacks
+    - Machine-in-the-middle
+        - Relay server shall only allow TLS connections
+	    - URLs displayed to user should include the https scheme
+	- MailboxIdentifier guessing
+	    - The MailboxIdentifier is a version 4 UUID {{!RFC4122}} which should contain 122-bits of cryptographic entropy, making brute-force attacks impractical

+## Sender and Receiver safety

+- Relay server shall be trusted by both Sender and Receiver devices.
+- Receiver must be notified by Relay server in case integrity of provided URL was altered.

+## Sender/Receiver privacy

+- At no time Relay server shall store or track the identities of both Sender and Receiver devices.
+- The value of the Notification Token shall not contain information allowing the identification of the device providing it.
+It should also be different for every new share to prevent the Relay server from correlating different sharing.
+- Notification token should only inform the corresponding device that there has been a data update on the mailbox associated to it (by Device Claim).
+Each device should keep track of all mailboxes associated with it and make read calls to appropriate mailboxes.
+- Both Sender and Receiver devices should store the URL of the Relay server they use for an active act of credential transfer.
+- The value of DeviceAttestation header parameter shall not contain information allowing the identification of the device providing it.
+It should also be different for every new share to prevent the Relay server from correlating different sharing.
+- Display Information is not encrypted, therefore, it should not contain any information allowing to identify Sender or Receiver devices.

+## Credential's confidentiality and integrity

+- Content of the mailbox shall be only visible to devices having Secret.
-It is recommended to send the URL to the mailbox and the Secret over different channels (out-of-band) from Sender device to Receiver device (e.g. send URL over SMS and Secret over iMessage).
+- It is recommended to send URL to the mailbox and the Secret over different channels (out-of-band) from Sender device to Receiver device (e.g. send URL over SMS and Secret over iMessage).

-TODO: have this section reviewed by SEAR, adding clauses about unique MailboxIdentifier and length of the Secret.
+- Relay server MUST not receive the Secret with the MailboxIdentifier at any time.
+- Content of the mailbox must guaranty it's integrity with cryptographic checksum (e.g. MAC, AES-GCM tag).
+- Relay server shall periodically check and delete expired mailboxes ( refer to timeToLive parameter in the CreateMailbox request).

-If the Sender device sends both URL and the Secret over the same channel as a single URL, the Sender MUST append the Secret as URI fragment {{!RFC3986}}, so that the resulting URL shall look as in the example below.
+- If the Sender device sends both URL and the Secret over the same channel as a single URL, the Sender MUST append the Secret as URI fragment {{!RFC3986}}, so that the resulting URL shall look as in the example below.
+Receiver device, upon receipt of such URL, must remove the Fragment (Secret) before calling the Relay server API.

 ~~~
 “http://relayserver.com/v1/{mailboxIdentifier}#{Secret}”
 ~~~
 {: #link-with-fragment title="Example of URL with Secret as URI Fragment"}

-Receiver device, upon receipt of such URL, must remove the Fragment (Secret) before calling the Relay server API.
-Relay server MUST not receive the Secret with the MailboxIdentifier at any time.
-This guaranties privacy of the payload information.

-The entire content of Provisioning Information is encrypted by Sender or Receiver device.
-Therefore, it is not visible to Relay Server.

-At no time Relay server shall store or track the identities of both Sender and Receiver devices.

-Relay server shall be trusted by both Sender and Receiver devices, but the content of the mailbox shall be only visible to devices having Secret.

 # IANA Considerations